Cold Spring Hills Center for Nursing & Rehabilitation will close May 15 unless a new agreement is reached with labor union, records show

 "Closing the facility is in the estate’s best interest due to the substantial losses being incurred on a daily basis to operate the facility," Carroll wrote in a Jan.
 31 court filing.
 "As much as the debtor wants to consummate the receivership and sale, it is no longer certain whether that will happen and it depends on events entirely outside of the debtor’s control.
 The debtor simply cannot continue incurring these losses and, therefore, must proceed to obtain approval of the closure plan as an alternative."

-Barring a modified agreement — the two sides are scheduled for mediation on Thursday — the nursing home, which is down to 299 residents, would shutter its doors on May 15, records show.
+Barring a modified agreement — the two sides are scheduled for mediation on Thursday — the nursing home, would shutter its doors on May 15, records show.
 All remaining residents would be relocated to alternative long-term care facilities.
+The facility is down to 299 residents and another 65 enrolled in an Adult Day Health Care program.

 In Jan.
 24 court paperwork, the union said it has discussed modifications to the bargaining agreement with Zelman, but that he wants "to eliminate all scheduled wage increases and drastically slash benefits," including adopting a more expensive employee-funded health insurance plan.